INFORMSJoC/2023.0239/README.md

 `--solver`
 The solver to use for the solution of the problems of the nominal type.
 The default is the combinatorial approach (`--solver bkp`) by [Weninger and Fukasawa (2023)](https://link.springer.com/chapter/10.1007/978-3-031-32726-1_31).
 To use the branch-and-cut approach based on [Fischetti et al. (2019)](https://pubsonline.informs.org/doi/10.1287/ijoc.2018.0831), specify `--solver ic`.

-To install the `bkpsolver` (`bkp`) by Weninger and Fukasawa (2023), follow the instructions at https://github.com/nwoeanhinnogaehr/bkpsolver.
+To install the `bkpsolver` by Weninger and Fukasawa (2023), follow the instructions at https://github.com/nwoeanhinnogaehr/bkpsolver.
 The best performance is achieved if the `bkpsolver` is located in the parent directory of this repository.
 Alternatively, you can modify the path to the solver in the `__init__` section of [min_max_heuristic.py](src/min_max_heuristic.py) to match its location.

 `--modify`
 Use the modified variant of the heuristic in which all bilevel sub-problems are solved first (`True`) or use the variant that alternates between solving bilevel and single-level problems (`False`).
 The default is `False`.